Borate: Structures

 Borate anions (and functional groups) consist of trigonal planar BO3 and/or tetrahedral BO4 structural units, joined together via shared oxygen atoms (corners) or atom pairs (edges) into larger clusters so as to construct various ions such as [B2O5](4-), [B3O8](7-), [B4O12](12-), [B5O6(OH)5](2-), [B6O13](8-), etc. These anions may be cyclic or linear in structure, and can further polymerize into infinite chains, layers, and tridimensional frameworks.
 The terminal (unshared) oxygen atoms in the borate anions may be capped with hydrogen atoms (\sOH) or may carry a negative charge (\sO−).

-The planar BO3 units may be stacked in the crystal lattice so as to have π-conjugated molecular orbitals, which often results in useful optical properties such as strong harmonics generation, birefringence, and UV transmission.
+The planar BO3 units may be stacked in the crystal lattice to have π-conjugated molecular orbitals, which often results in useful optical properties such as strong harmonics generation, birefringence, and UV transmission.

 Polymeric borate anions may have linear chains of 2, 3 or 4 trigonal BO3 structural units, each sharing oxygen atoms with adjacent unit(s). as in LiBO2, contain chains of trigonal BO3 structural units.
 Other anions contain cycles; for instance, NaBO2 and KBO2 contain the cyclic [B3O6](3−) ion, consisting of a six-membered ring of alternating boron and oxygen atoms with one extra oxygen atom attached to each boron atom.

 The thermal expansion of crystalline borates is dominated by the fact that BO3 and BO4 polyhedra and rigid groups consisting of these polyhedra practically do not change their configuration and size upon heating, but sometimes rotate like hinges, which results in greatly anisotropic thermal expansion including linear negative expansion.

 Reactions

 Aqueous solution

 In aqueous solution, boric acid B(OH)3 can act as a weak Brønsted acid, that is, a proton donor, with pKa ~ 9.
-However, it more often acts as a Lewis acid, accepting an electron pair from a hydroxyl ion produced by the water autoprotolysis:
+However, it more often acts as a Lewis acid, accepting an electron pair from a hydroxide ion produced by the water autoprotolysis: